nanogiants/nanogiants-docs/docs/development.md

 Note that these are modified rules of the 7 golden commit rules originally published by `cbeams`.
 For more context see `https://cbea.ms/git-commit/`.

+Avoid squashing commits as they alter the git history and possibly obscure reality.
+It is oke to squash WIP commits to summarize them as a feature.

 **[back to top](#table-of-contents)**